agapeteo/book-holistic-multithreading/src/threads_brainstorm.md

 Then new layers appeared, like languages, OS.

 But still need to solve stalls. new parallistm, but new problems like deadlocks etc.
+Languages chose different approaches: some limit access to multithreading facilities while others avoid altogether.
+Concurrent languages that are not parallel (Python, JS) vs concurrent languages that are parallel.
+So some languages avoid deadlocks by completely avoiding parallel execution.
+Python and friends lack granular access control to shared state.

+Even thread as a term does not describe the nature of the abstraction.
+Other terminology is awkward to say the least (like lock-free algorithms that are not lock free).
+Parallel, concurrent, async, coroutines, and non-blocking - people don't really understand the terms.
+Most regard them as synonyms.
+Hard to imagine what a coroutine means.
+What the heck is continuation?
+We will try to disentangle all of these for you using as simple terms as possible (illustrate with figures).
+Stackless coroutines - why are they stackless.
+And other confusing terms.

+We will use the Pareto principle - i.e. we will explain the things that are used the most in greater detail.

 Formal multithreading by Dijstra and gang.